 Indigenous adults had more than twice as much caries as non-Indigenous adults, and had three times the number of decayed tooth surfaces, which is often because there is not enough access to dental services .
 Indigenous adults also suffered from more periodontal disease than non-Indigenous adults.
 More Indigenous adults than non-Indigenous adults suffered from edentulism (losing all of their teeth), especially at younger ages.

 A disability that is severe and affects how a person is able to live their life is classified as a 'profound/severe core activity restriction' .

 Communicable diseases are diseases that are passed from person to person either by direct contact with an infected person or indirectly, such as through contaminated (dirty/unclean) food or water.
-Another example of indirect transmission is when the disease is spread through the air, such as when an infected person coughs or sneezes and another person breathes in the air that contains the germ.
+Another example of indirect transmission is when the disease is spread through the air, such as when an infected person coughs or sneezes and another person breathes in the air that contains the germs.
 Communicable diseases can be caused by:

 Improvements to personal and environmental cleanliness, and the introduction of new immunisations (vaccines), have greatly reduced the number of people who catch some communicable diseases .

-Recent information about communicable diseases include:
+Recent information about communicable diseases includes:

 Tuberculosis: a lung infection caused by a bacterium that can trigger a range of symptoms, such as coughing, weight loss, and fever .

-Invasive pneumococcal disease (IPD): caused by a bacterium and can lead to several major health conditions, such as pneumonia and meningitis ).
+Invasive pneumococcal disease (IPD): caused by a bacterium and can lead to several major health conditions, such as pneumonia and meningitis .

 If a person eats healthy food they are more likely to be healthy .
 A healthy diet includes: